-Brittany Lee, LMSW
+Brittany Lee, MSW

-As a Policy Associate, Brittany Stapelfeld Lee, LMSW, focuses on expanding access to reproductive health services under the New Jersey Reproductive Health Access Project (NJ-RHAP), supported by the Arnold Foundation.
+As a Policy Associate, Brittany Stapelfeld Lee, MSW, focuses on expanding access to reproductive health services under the New Jersey Reproductive Health Access Project (NJ-RHAP), supported by the Arnold Foundation.
 She leads a statewide initiative to provide education to providers to reduce barriers related to reproductive health services, such as long-acting reversible contraception (LARC).